jgoldfoot/AgentUX/docs/whitepaper.md

 Comprehensive validation across multiple domains Refinement of framework based on empirical evidence Integration with existing web standards processes

 Note: This section will be updated as empirical evidence becomes available.
-We encourage the community to contribute validation studies and real-world implementation data to strengthen the evidence base for BiModal Design principles.
+I encourage the community to contribute validation studies and real-world implementation data to strengthen the evidence base for BiModal Design principles.